 Ladies of Charity is an international association of women whose goal is to provide service to the poor in the spirit of our founder, St. Vincent De Paul.
 The special mission of the Milwaukee chapter is our Children’s Clothing Center, located at 1936 N. 4th Street, Milwaukee, at St. Francis Parish.
 The center is open most Thursdays during the school year from 9 a.m. to noon, and the second Saturday of the month from 9 a.m. to noon.

 Families in need, referred by their school social worker or principal, receive a free, modest wardrobe for each school-aged child.
-Generally this includes a winter jacket, hat, mittens, scarf, 5 pairs of new socks and underwear, 3 pairs of pants, 4 to 6 shirts, a sweater or sweatshirt, and when available, pajamas and school uniform items.
-Last year, we clothed approximately 950 children.
+Generally this includes a winter jacket, hat, mittens, scarf, 7 pairs of new socks and underwear, 3 pairs of pants, 4 to 6 shirts, a sweater or sweatshirt, and when available, pajamas and school uniform items.
+Last year, we clothed approximately 1,100 children and we expect that number to grow this year.
 Each family is allowed to come once a year, and we serve children ages 4 to 18.